rahadiit/mars_city/servers/LeapBlender/doc/sad.rst

 #.
 The HUD is displayed on the V-ERAS environment with connected message.
 #.
 The User then uses his hands to signal whether he wants to add a device or delete one. ( 1.Add 2.Delete)
 #.
 The Blender Client then sends the device address to Habitat Monitor Server.
 #.
-The Server then polls the Device's Tango to recieve data and sends it back to Blender Client via Socket Connection
+The Server then polls the Device's Tango to receive data and sends it back to Blender Client via Socket Connection
 #.
 The HUD displays the appropriate data.